psu-efd/pyHMT2D/README.rst

 -  Most 2D models have good user interface and they have capability to produce good result visualizations and analysis.
-However, with this package and the power of the VTK library, 2D hydraulic modeling results can be visualized and analyzed with more flexibilty and efficiency.
+However, with this package and the power of the VTK library, 2D hydraulic modeling results can be visualized and analyzed with more flexibility and efficiency.
--  This package also serves as a bridge between 2D hydraulic models and the Python universe where many powerful libaries exist, for example statistics, machine learning, GIS, and parallel computing.
+-  This package also serves as a bridge between 2D hydraulic models and the Python universe where many powerful libraries exist, for example statistics, machine learning, GIS, and parallel computing.
--  The read/write and tranformation of 2D hydraulic model results can be used to feed other models which use the simulated flow field, for example external water quality models and fish models.
+-  The read/write and transformation of 2D hydraulic model results can be used to feed other models which use the simulated flow field, for example external water quality models and fish models.
 -  Model inter-comparison and evaluation.
 Almost all 2D hydraulic models